N3bby/mobiele-toepassingen_karavaan/domain/README.md

 13. Get a list of Currencies from a Trip ✔
 14. Get a single Currency from a Trip ✔
 15. Override the details of a Currency ✔
-16. Expenses
+16. Expenses ✔
 16. 1.
-EvenExpenses

-## TODO:
+EvenExpense ✔
+16. 2.
+BillExpense ✔
+16. 3.
+ShareExpense ✔

-11. Remove an Expense from a Trip
+17. Removing an Expense from a Trip ✔
-12. Add a participant to an Expense
-13. Remove a participant from an Expense
-13. Add a Payment to an Expense
-14. Remove a Payment from an Expense
-15. Add a BillItem to an Expense
-16. Remove a BillItem from an Expense
-17. Assign a participant to a BillItem
-15. Get a list of debts from an Expense
+18. Get a list of debts from an Expense ✔

 ## 1. Create KaravaanService